remaudcorentin-dev/django-generic-data-loader/README.md

 # django-generic-data-loader
-Django Generic Data Load - For fast data import into Django Models
+Django Generic Data Load - For fast data import into Django Models (project in progress)

 #### Simple sets of function to create fast and reliable data import.